The impact of big winners on passive and active equity investment strategies: Mathematical Properties of Log-Normal Distribution

 The potential returns of a stock depend on the time horizon.
-While high-frequency returns have fat-tailed distribution with a power-law tail, the long term returns often look more like a normal distribution.
-Correspondingly, the prices of the stock $X_t$ can be graphed in a log-normal distribution.
-The log-normal distribution curve is a plausible model for the total return $\rho=X_T/X_0$ that the stock can expect to achieve over a long period of time T.
+While high-frequency returns (ranging from seconds to hours) exhibit a fat-tailed distribution with a power-law tail, longer-term returns (spanning quarters or years) tend to resemble a normal distribution more closely.
+The corresponding long-term total return $\rho$, which is obtained by compounding and studied in this work can be modeled with the log-normal distribution.
+The log-normal distribution commonly appears as a basic model for multiplicative processes in biology, physics, or finance.